nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_immunisation_administration.md

 permalink: explore_immunisation_administration.html
 summary: "The FHIR profiles used for the Immunisation Administration Event Message Bundle"
 ---
-{% include custom/under.construction.html content="Please check back later for any updates to this page" %}

 {% include important.html content="The links below will refer to the StructureDefinition url applied to the FHIR profile, which are not yet active.
 For queries please refer to the Help and Support section." %}